lhr-solar/BPS/Docs/source/Software/Apps.rst

 "CAN"/ "Canbus"
 ###############

-| Reads and writes to the CANbus from the BPS
+| Reads and writes to the CAN bus from the BPS
 | **Argument(s)**:

 - **read**: prints messages until halted by escape sequence